-Beet juice also has the added benefit of lowering blood pressure in some pregnant women, but you should talk to your obstetrician about your diet plan if you’re at risk or already suffering from high blood pressure.
+Beet juice also has the added benefit of lowering blood pressure in some pregnant women.
+But if you’re at risk or already suffering from high blood pressure, talk to your obstetrician about your diet plan.

-Making your own veggie juice is a great idea so you can control any additives in commercial brands.
-Just make sure any vegetables you’re using are properly washed, and that you’re drinking your juice right after it’s blended.
+Making your own veggie juice is a great idea so you can steer clear of any additives in commercial brands.
+Make sure any vegetables you’re using are properly washed and that you’re drinking your juice right after it’s pressed.